wearepal/UniversalGP/README.md

 UniversalGP: A basic generic implementation for Gaussian process models

-The code was tested on Python 3.6 and Tensorflow 1.10.
+The code was tested on Python 3.6 and Tensorflow 2.0.

 ## Installation

-Dependencies: Tensorflow, SciPy, sklearn, matplotlib
+Dependencies: Tensorflow, Tensorflow Probability, Tensorflow Datasets, SciPy, sklearn, matplotlib

 After installing all dependencies clone the repository and do (inside the top directory):